What is Sole Proprietorship?

 - The owner of the business has complete control over the business, which gives him the freedom to run the business on his terms and take quick decisions for the business.

-- The sole proprietorship business provides an individual a great deal of confidentiality as he is not liable to make his accounts public (like the owner of a company is required to make his financial reports public for the shareholders and investors of the company).
+- The sole proprietor gets a great deal of confidentiality as he is not liable to make his accounts public (like the owner of a company is required to make his financial reports public for the shareholders and investors of the company).

-- The profits earned from a sole proprietorship business belongs entirely to the owner of the business.
+- The profits earned from sole proprietorships belongs entirely to the owner of the business.
 He is not liable to share the profits made by his business with others.

 - A business owner can increase and decrease the scale of the business as per his limits.